VinayakFia/Obsidian/COMP3153/Preliminary Proposal - Vinayak Fialok.md

 > [!info] For more information about [SCATS](https://en.wikipedia.org/wiki/Sydney_Coordinated_Adaptive_Traffic_System)

 I propose to model a traffic light system based on SCATS.
+Unfortunately, SCATS will not show me they're proprietary algorithm, so I will be making a simplified estimation based on experience and research.
 The traffic light system will run on a common, *small* intersection setup as below:

 ![[COMP3153 Exalidraw.excalidraw|1000px]]
 > [!note] For simplicity, and only for now, cars can only cross straight.